ianhellstrom/rtfd/source/sql/plans.rst

 * Whereas in traditional B-tree indexes each entry point refers to exactly one row, a bitmap index's entry points refer to multiple rows.
   That is, each index key stores pointers to multiple rows.
-  Each bit corresponds to a possible rowID; if the bit is set, then the row with the corresponding rowID contains the key's value.
+  Each bit corresponds to a possible ROWID; if the bit is set, then the row with the corresponding ROWID contains the key's value.
-  The bit position is converted to an actual rowID by a mapping function.
+  The bit position is converted to an actual ROWID by a mapping function.
   Internally, Oracle stores the bitmap index in a B-tree structure for quick searching.

   Bitmaps are frequently used in data warehousing (OLAP) environments, where ad hoc queries are commonplace.